TheOdinProject/curriculum/javascript/computer_science/project_knights_travails.md

 You’ve worked with BFS on binary trees in the previous lesson, but applying it on a chessboard (a grid) can feel like a big leap — and that’s totally normal!

 If you still cannot think a initial step to solve this problem, you can refer to[5.1 Graph Traversals - BFS & DFS -Breadth First Search and Depth First Search](https://youtu.be/pcKY4hjDrxk) how BFS really work in the graph, furthermore trying to implement [Breadth-first search and its uses](https://www.khanacademy.org/computing/computer-science/algorithms/breadth-first-search/a/breadth-first-search-and-its-uses) to see how it work.
+After that, you can get more intuitive to solve this problem.

 Here are some core ideas to keep in mind: